Shift3/standards-and-practices/best-practices/native/nativescript/images.md

 [Images Generator Hook | NativeScript Marketplace ](https://market.nativescript.org/plugins/nativescript-images-generator-hook)

 This plugin runs only in build moment.
 It is a build hook called to verify all images added in `App_resources\images` folder.
-Then its create copy from each image in small scale and save in to the respective folder,its depends witch platform you are building the app (android/ios).
+Then its create copy from each image in small scale and save in to the respective folder,its depends which platform you are building the app (android/ios).

 ### How to setup: